Characters of the Marvel Cinematic Universe: M–Z: Obadiah Stane / Iron Monger

+Zeke Stane

+Ezekiel "Zeke" Stane (portrayed by Alden Ehrenreich) is a tech ethicist and black market arms dealer who is the son of Obadiah Stane.
+He took on the alias Joe McGillicuddy after his father's death.

+As of 2025, the character has appeared in one project: the Disney+ series Ironheart.

+Zelma Stanton

+Zelma Stanton (portrayed by Regan Aliyah) is a friend of Riri Williams who practices the mystic arts.

+As of 2025, the character has appeared in one project: the Disney+ series Ironheart.

 Howard Stark

-Howard Stark (portrayed by John Slattery as an old man, Dominic Cooper as a young man) is the creator of Stark Industries, one of the founding members of S.H.I.E.L.D., and the father of Tony Stark.
-Howard is involved with Steve Rogers' transformation into Captain America during World War II, as well as the creation of Rogers' trademark vibranium shield.
-Along with Peggy Carter and his assistant Edwin Jarvis, he is instrumental in crushing the rise of the Russian terrorist organisation Leviathan.
-In 1991, he and his wife Maria (portrayed by Hope Davis) are murdered by a brainwashed Bucky Barnes by orders of Hydra.
+Howard Stark (portrayed by John Slattery as an elderly man and Dominic Cooper as a young man) is the founder of Stark Industries, one of the founding members of S.H.I.E.L.D., and the father of Tony Stark.
+Howard is involved with Steve Rogers's transformation into Captain America during World War II, as well as the creation of Rogers's trademark vibranium shield.
+Along with Peggy Carter and his assistant Edwin Jarvis, he is instrumental in crushing the rise of the Russian terrorist organization Leviathan.
+In 1991, he and his wife Maria are assassinated by the brainwashed Winter Soldier under Vasily Karpov's mind control.